A Non-Metric Approach to Space, Time and Gravitation

-The kinematical relations hold equally well for the KE of any spatial 3-hypersurface.
-By contrast, one might think of restricting the KE of some {\em particular} spatial hypersurface to take some prescribed form along some particular deformation vector field.
-This would be equivalent to just laying restrictions on the form of the space-time metric, and the KE of the special hypersurface up the prescribed foliation would just represent the kinematical relations applied to this particular foliation.

 However, one might imagine that there are aspects of 3-geometry evolution which do not depend on the continuous supplement of curvature fields coming from an overlying space-time metric.
-Rather, it would seem conceivable to try to construct a type of evolution which may be defined in terms of the {\em intrinsic} curvature of $\cal S$.
-Such aspects of 3-geometry evolution one may call ``non-kinematical" since they by construction are self-advancing, i.e., they leave no room for dynamics.
-It is clearly not possible to make any sense of the NKE concept within the metric framework due to the global restrictions of the metrical field.
-However, one may try to get around this by postulating more than one space-time metric field; thus one may define some sort of evolution of the {\em space-time} metric field.
+Rather, it would seem conceivable to try to construct a type of evolution which is given explicitly as some sort of ``absolute'' property of the space-time geometry itself.
+Besides, this type of evolution should leave no room at all for dynamics, even in principle.
+Such aspects of 3-geometry evolution one may call ``non-kinematical" since they by construction are self-advancing.
+But to model said non-kinematical evolution, it would not be sufficient just to postulate the existence of some ``preferred'' foliation of Lorenzian space-time into spatial hypersurfaces with some explicitly given evolution.
+Besides the {\em ad hoc} nature of such an approach, the Lorentzian geometry still leaves room for gravitational dynamics, and it would be awkward to find an explanation of why the explicitly given evolution should be excepted from said dynamics.
+This means that it is clearly not possible to make much sense of the NKE concept within the metric framework.
+However, one may try to get around the above problem by postulating more than one space-time metric field; thus one may define some sort of evolution of the {\em space-time} metric field.
 Then there is no reason to expect that the NKE should have anything to do with the kinematical relations defined by any of the single metric fields.
-Of course it might be possible to construct a single metric field containing a particular foliation such that the evolution of $\cal S$ up this foliation is indistinguishable from the evolution of $\cal S$ resulting from an evolution of space-time metric fields.
-But the evolution of $\cal S$ should be interpreted as physically different for these two cases; in principle it should be possible to perform test experiments that are capable of showing whether or not the evolution of $\cal S$ is purely kinematical.